grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 present.
 House Martin is new for the year for me.

-The scoped among us set up to provide a better views; a few enthusiasts are given some helpful tips to differentiate between Sand Martin (brown, obvious collar, chunky), House Martin (Black, well, blue sheen, obvious white patch on rump, chunky) and Swallow (slimmer, red patch at top of chest, more delicate tail fork).
+The scoped among us set up to provide a better views; a few enthusiasts dispense some helpful tips to differentiate between Sand Martin (brown, obvious collar, chunky), House Martin (black, well, blue sheen, obvious white patch on rump, chunky) and Swallow (slimmer, red patch at top of chest, more delicate tail fork).